Frequently Asked Questions

 where do i begin?

 If you are thinking about meeting with me for the first time, I can be reached by phone and email.
-I offer a no-cost, no obligation 15 minute phone consultation, so we can talk about your needs and you can ask questions.
+I offer a no-cost, no obligation 15 minute phone consultation, so we can talk about your needs and I can answer all the questions you may have.

 what can i expect from the first session?